What Are Fun Ways to Teach Reading? | 11 Creative Ideas

 It’s a win-win!

-4) Make A Book From Your Book
+4) A Book of Your Book

 parents finding fun ways to teach reading to her child